annebeaubien/annebeaubien.github.io/Content/recipes/spinach_crepes.md

 tags: Dairy Free, Vegetarian
 description: Love, love, love these crepes!
 They are super easy to make and help you get your daily dose of leafy green vegetables.
 ---
 Crepes are so versatile, they can be a meal on their own or part of a larger menu.
-They can hold countless different fillings, or be eating by themselves.
+They can hold countless different fillings, or be eaten by themselves.
 They can even be sweet, savory, or something in between.
 At our house we usually enjoy these spinach crepes as a main dish.
 I like filling them with cottage cheese, avocado, beans and roasted red peppers while my fiancé prefers to have them breakfast-style with eggs, bacon, avocado and cheese.
 You could also have these as a fun side dish to main meal and fill them with roasted veggies and feta.

 I prefer to have lots of small crepes so I make these with an 8” non-stick skillet.
 If you want to have larger crepes just use a larger pan, but you will end up with less crepes.
 I find that most people will eat 3-4 small crepes as an entree, or 1-2 as an appetizer.